gw2scratch/evtc/LogEditor/README.md

  - Removing reward events.
 This is useful for testing success detection for kills that are repeated within a reward period.
 As of GW2 build 97235, reward chests are not awarded at all if a raid boss is repeated twice in a week.

 ## Example of usage
-The following command will remove players:
+The following command will replace players character and account with anonymous names:
 ```
 ./LogEditor --anonymized --output-zevtc --input input.zevtc --output output.zevtc
 ```